-The examiner must ensure the applicant is given adequate notice of the intended navigation task to allow for unhurried preparation and planning (simulating either a private or commercial operation as applicable to the licence the applicant holds).
+The examiner must ensure the applicant is given adequate notice of the intended navigation task to allow for unhurried preparation and planning (simulating a private operation).
 The applicant should be given the test route at least 24 hours before the start of the flight test.